your0rg/HabitatForMeteor/README.md

     ```

 1. *Obtain a GitHub Personal Token* :: To work with Habitat you need to warehouse your packages in a Habitat Depot.
 You can build your own Depot if necessary.
 Here we will use [Habitat's free public depot](https://app.habitat.sh/).
 To sign into a Depot web interface you simply need to authenticate via GitHub.
 Your package depository will be instantiated automatically.
 To interact with a Depot via its API, you **must** use a *GitHub Personal Token*.
 The Depot only needs a token that exposes your GitHub email addresses.
-Refer to, [Setting up hab to authenticate to the depot](https://www.habitat.sh/docs/share-packages-overview/), to learn how to get one.
+Following steps will guide you through using the token; for now, refer to, [Setting up hab to authenticate to the depot](https://www.habitat.sh/docs/share-packages-overview/), to learn how to get one.

-1. *Initialize Example Project* :: Run the script `./.habitat/scripts/Update_or_Install_Dependencies.sh;`  It will perform some sanity checks on the `.habitat` directory of your app, updating &/or installing as necessary:  ensures non-varying files are ignored by `git`, adds the varying files to your git repo, reminds that a Meteor installation is required ( Meteor installation won't be automated ), installs Habitat and installs dependencies like `jq`and `semver`.
+1. *Initialize Example Project* :: This is a one time install, with occasional repetitions in the future for the purpose of keeping up to  date.
+Run the script `./.habitat/scripts/Update_or_Install_Dependencies.sh;`  It will perform some sanity checks on the `.habitat` directory of your app, updating &/or installing as necessary:  ensures non-varying files are ignored by `git`, adds the varying files to your git repo, reminds that a Meteor installation is required ( Meteor installation won't be automated ), installs Habitat and installs dependencies like `jq`and `semver`.
 The script prompts for several constants that need to be set in order that you get the correct version of Habitat, including the *GitHub Personal Token*, mentioned above.
 It records these values in `${HOME}/.userVars.sh`.

-1. *Tag Example Project Version* :: The point of using Habitat is ease of deployment, but deployment needs to be a controlled process.
+1. *Tag Example Project Version* :: Ease of deployment is the point Habitat, but deployment needs to be a controlled process.
 There are several places where the current project version number is specified and **they must all agree**.
 The next step will fail if their is disagreement or if somehow downstream ( git repo ) version numbers are greater than the current version.
 Additional, intentionally redundant, meta information is also required.
 The complete list is:
-    - `./package.json` - must have four additional fields not supplied by Meteor :
+    - `./package.json` - must have four additional fields not supplied in the repo `meteor/todos` :
         ```
           "name": "todos",
           "version": "0.1.4",